Terms of Service

 1.3 Consumer use and custom contracts

 These terms govern your use of Fluxer as a consumer and for general personal or community use.
-If you or your organisation negotiate and sign a separate written enterprise, business, or custom agreement with us that expressly supersedes these terms, that agreement governs where it conflicts.
+If you or your organisation sign a separate written enterprise, business, or custom agreement with us that expressly supersedes these terms, that agreement governs where it conflicts.
 In all other respects, these terms still apply.

 2. Your account